arista-eosplus/ansible-eos-interfaces/README.md

 Dependencies
 ------------

-The eos-interfaces role utilizes modules distributed within the arista.eos role.
+The eos-interfaces role is built on modules included in the core Ansible code.
-The eos-interfaces roles requires:
+These modules were added in ansible version 2.1

-- arista.eos version 1.2.0
+- Ansible 2.1.0

 Example Playbook
 ----------------